 (iii) The needs of the prisoner for special services, including but not limited to, specialized medical care and rehabilitative services; and

 (5) That any and all restitution imposed pursuant to § 12-19-32 has been paid in full, or satisfactory arrangements have been made with the court if the person has the ability to pay.
 Any agreement shall be in writing and it is the burden of the person seeking parole to satisfy the parole board that this requirement has been met.
 Any person subject to the provisions of this section may request an ability to pay hearing, by filing the request with the court which imposed the original sentence.”

-After submitting a parole package (complete with a release plan) to the board, Attorney Kilroy is able to effectivly advocate at client’s hearing, that client should be released on parole.
-Client is given an immediate release and is able to go home to his family.
+After submitting a parole package (complete with a release plan) to the board, Attorney Kilroy is able to effectively advocate at the client’s hearing, that client should be released on parole.
+The client is given an immediate release and is able to go home to his family.

 Do you Have A Loved-One In Need of Parole Representation?

 If you have a family member or friend who is due to see the Rhode Island Parole Board, let us advocate for their release!
 Do not leave their freedom to chance.
 Call us today at 401-855-9023.
-Or visit our Providence, Rhode Island location for a free consultation.
+Or visit our Providence, Rhode Island location, or Fall River, MA office for a free consultation.